-Finding and dealing with a lawyer can cause you a headache.
-I have been though that before when I moved to Thailand during my few first years.
-Problem does not only come from the language barrier alone.
-Unlike other problems, you cannot find much information about hiring a lawyer online.
-And using a bad lawyer can make the whole situation even worse.
+Finding and dealing with a lawyer can be a real headache in Thailand.
+I have been though that before when I moved to Thailand, especially during my few first years.
+The problem not only comes from the language barrier, but often from a very different understanding of what their role entails.
+Unlike other ‘expat issues’, you cannot find much information about hiring a lawyer in Thailand online.
+Part of that is probably because people who write negatively about their own lawyer have to be worried about getting sued (happened to a friend of mine).

 Heads up: I'm very detailed.
 This article is approximately a 43 minute read.
 No time?
 No worries.
 You can email the ad-free version of this article to yourself and read it later.